A video featuring Irish grannies speaking in ‘young person slang’ has caused a stir in the Irish media.

 The four grannies appearing in the videos and were asked to translate words and phrases such as bae, swag and squad goals.

-It is part of a promotion campaign for Innocent drinks who are hoping to raise awareness of the plight of older people in the winter.
+It is part of the 2015 promotion campaign for Innocent drinks who are hoping to raise awareness of the plight of older people in the winter.

 Innocent’s campaign sees them encouraging members of the Irish public to pick up their knitting needles and make a woolly hat.